People with Disability

 Responsibility for managing the implementation of Disability Access and Inclusion Plan (DAIP) lies with this Unit, a copy of which can be found here:

 If you require a copy of the Plan in an alternative format please request one.

 The WA Police Force ensures that information about police functions and services is available in alternative formats upon request.

 If you require an AUSLAN interpreter when talking to police, please ask, and you will be provided with one free of charge.

 If you do not speak Auslan, English or your English is limited, again, an interpreter will be provided for you free of charge on request.

-If you feel WA Police should be commended for their treatment of you or feel you have not been treated appropriately, you can tell us via our commendations or complaints page.
+If you feel the WA Police Force should be commended for their treatment of you or feel you have not been treated appropriately, you can tell us via our commendations or complaints page.